AckerlyXu/heima/articles/media-services/media-services-manage-live-encoder-enabled-channels.md

 ## <a id="scenario"></a>Common Live Streaming Scenario
 The following are general steps involved in creating common live streaming applications.

+>[!NOTE]
->[AZURE.NOTE] Currently, the max recommended duration of a live event is 8 hours.
+> Currently, the max recommended duration of a live event is 8 hours.
 Please contact amslived at Azure.cn if you need to run a Channel for longer periods of time.Be aware that there is a billing impact for live encoding and you should remember that leaving a live encoding channel in the "Running" state will incur hourly billing charges.
 It is recommended that you immediately stop your running channels after your live streaming event is complete to avoid extra hourly charges.

 1. Connect a video camera to a computer.
 Launch and configure an on-premises live encoder that can output a **single** bitrate stream in one of the following protocols: RTMP, Smooth Streaming, or RTP (MPEG-TS).

     This step could also be performed after you create your Channel.
 2. Create and start a Channel.
 3. Retrieve the Channel ingest URL.

     The ingest URL is used by the live encoder to send the stream to the Channel.
 4. Retrieve the Channel preview URL.

     Use this URL to verify that your channel is properly receiving the live stream.
 5. Create a program.

     When using the Azure portal, creating a program also creates an asset.

     When using .NET SDK or REST you need to create an asset and specify to use this asset when creating a Program.
 6. Publish the asset associated with the program.

-    >[AZURE.NOTE]
+    >[!NOTE]
     >When your AMS account is created a **default** streaming endpoint is added to your account in the **Stopped** state.
 The streaming endpoint from which you want to stream content has to be in the **Running** state.

 7. Start the program when you are ready to start streaming and archiving.
 8. Optionally, the live encoder can be signaled to start an advertisement.
 The advertisement is inserted in the output stream.
 9. Stop the program whenever you want to stop streaming and archiving the event.
 10. Delete the Program (and optionally delete the asset).

+>[!NOTE]
->[AZURE.NOTE]It is very important not to forget to Stop a Live Encoding Channel.
+>It is very important not to forget to Stop a Live Encoding Channel.
 Be aware that there is an hourly billing impact for live encoding and you should remember that leaving a live encoding channel in the "Running" state will incur billing charges.
 It is recommended that you immediately stop your running channels after your live streaming event is complete to avoid extra hourly charges.

 ## <a id="channel"></a>Channel's input (ingest) configurations
 ### <a id="Ingest_Protocols"></a>Ingest streaming protocol